microsoft/PowerToys/README.md

 ### Video Conference Mute

 - Fixed an issue with the first hotkey input in the settings being focused when the page loads.
-Prevents unintentionaly shortcut reassignment.
+Prevents unintentionally shortcut reassignment.
 Thanks @niels9001!

 ## Community contributions